Credit Suisse raids CLSA to launch China thematic research team

-HONG KONG, Sept 27 (Reuters) - Credit Suisse Group AG has hired about a dozen analysts from Asian brokerage CLSA for its China Quantitative Insight team to produce data-driven thematic research reports as it expands in the world’s second-largest economy.
+HONG KONG (Reuters) - Credit Suisse Group AG (CSGN.S) has hired about a dozen analysts from Asian brokerage CLSA for its China Quantitative Insight team to produce data-driven thematic research reports as it expands in the world’s second-largest economy.

 The team will be led by David Murphy, who has been with CLSA since 2005, Credit Suisse said in a statement issued on Friday.
 Others joining the newly created team from CLSA are Haixu Qiu and Lei Chen.